ChrstphrHll/npc_gen/students/Nolyn Viska.md

 ---
 ### Description
 - 1st year Elf Wizard in Treskal
-- wavy white hair that's pulled to the side and buzzed on the left, Pale Gray eyes, and Brown skin
+- shoulder length straight dirty blonde hair that's wild, Pale Gray eyes, and Brown skin
 - Is Jovial and Political, and has Security as their ideal

 ### Organizations